 Here’s what will probably happen at your adjustment of status interview, step by step.

-1. You will need to pass through a security gate and metal detector.
+1. You will need to pass through a security checkpoint and metal detector.
 The guards will ask to see your appointment notice.
-You will not be allowed to bring any weapons, food or drink, cameras (including camera phones) into the building.
+You will not be allowed to bring any weapons, food, or drink into the building.
+The building may have its own rules prohibiting other items.

-2. After sitting in the waiting room with dozens of other couples for so long that you’re sure you have been long forgotten, you will be summoned to the inner rooms of the USCIS adjustments unit.
+2. After sitting in the waiting room for so long that you’re sure you have been long forgotten, you will be summoned to the inner rooms of the USCIS adjustments unit.

 4. The officer will start by going through your written application for adjustment of status, asking about the facts and examining the medical and fingerprint reports for factors that might make you ineligible for a green card.
 This is one of the most important parts of the interview.
 You will sign the application to confirm its correctness.